rastabrandy02/Pinball_Project_Physics_2/README.md

 Another problem we had was that the fonts were not displayed correctly, showing some letters being cut, and others with parts of differents letters.
 This was an external problem caused by the incorrect dimension of the font texture, that caused minor errors to pile up as the program kept procecssing the texture, causing those disturbances.

 In the beginning we had in mind using the TTF library, but due to problems with compatibility with SDL being too old and not having enough time and knowledge about how changing the SDL would be in the so advanced project, we decided to use our own modules instead.

+Also the Audio module had problems in reproducing the background music using its PlayMusic() function, no matter what format the music is in (pm3, ogg, wav), but strangely works perfectly fine by using the PlayFx() function, so we ended using this last one.

 ## Pol Farreras (fakefarreraspol)